Ayoka Chenzira, Ph.D.

 Chenzira was invited to serve as the first William and Camille Cosby Endowed Professor in the Arts at Spelman College in 2001, producing a wildly successful multimedia stage version of her screenplay, "Flying Over Purgatory" (starring legendary actress Ruby Dee and featuring a South African cast), which was featured on CNN Headlines/CNN Inside Africa.
 As creator and director of the Digital Moving Image Salon at Spelman College, she teaches a yearlong research and production course.

 In 2003, Chenzira created and served as co-director (with M. Bahati Kuumba) of Oral Narratives and Digital Technology, a joint venture between Spelman College and the Durban Institute of Technology, where she designed and taught workshops primarily for Zulu students at DIT.
+A recipient of the the 2013 Womenetics POW Award, Chenzira also received the HBCU Digest's "Female Faculty Member of the Year" award in 2014.

 See the video about the DMIS founder on TEDxPeachtree.